 Tired of shelling out $6-15 a month for chemical laden Liquid Dishwashing detergent?
-I was too, so I created Mom’s Super Dishwasher Sauce, a super concentrated Dishwasher safe* dishwasher liquid that actually works and it handles 64 loads of dishes for less than .02¢ per Load and does NOT leave a film on your dishes, maybe I should seriously call it Awesomesauce!
+I was too, so I created Mom’s Dishwasher Supreme Sauce a super concentrated Dishwasher safe* dishwasher liquid that actually works and it handles 64 loads of dishes for less than .02¢ per Load and does NOT leave a film on your dishes, maybe I should seriously call it Awesomesauce!

 While several of our other dishwashing soap recipes call for Borax, You’ll notice that this recipe doesn’t.
 Many of our website guests and members were leery about using Borax on their dishes, for fear that it wouldn’t wash away completely or that it was leaving frosty/cloudy dishes in their dishwasher.
 If you prefer a dry detergent, there are links to those dishwasher recipes at the bottom of this page.

 While this recipe is pretty simple and doesn’t require cooking of any kind, it does require that you follow the directions completely, or it won’t come out properly.